cambragol/advent-of-the-trinity/_posts/2023-06-09-Some_Features.md

 I thought it would take a year...and it did!
 It is quite detailed, as far as 'graphics' go, with each page having a style/element/look that syncs up with the whole.
 Though that being said, it is not really 'illustrated'.
 There is a lot of room for taking notes, probably more than anyone would ever need.
 I think it is generic enough to work with Ultima IV, V and perhaps even VI or another similar game.
 Of course though, it is specifically geared towards Trinity and/or Quest of the Avatar.

 I don't want to give too much away, but some kind of a taste of what it has to offer is warranted.
-So, here is glimpse of what it might look like in a finished/printed form:
+So, here is mockup of what it might look like in a finished/printed form:

 <figure>
 	<img class="ScrollRev" data-tilt src="{{ site.url }}/images/New_Book_Mockup.jpg" />
-	<figcaption>The Quest Journal Mockedup</figcaption>
+	<figcaption>The Quest Journal</figcaption>
 </figure>

 <figure>
 	<img class="ScrollRev" data-tilt src="{{ site.url }}/images/New_Book_Mockup_2.jpg" />
-	<figcaption>The Quest Journal Mockedup</figcaption>
+	<figcaption>The Quest Journal</figcaption>
 </figure>